 In addition to the Buddha statue of Avalokiteshvara, you can also find 108 statues of Avalokitesvara Bodhisattva with a smaller size on each floor.

-Walking through the galleries of valuable artifacts, including wooden peacock bird, chairs with 12 zodiac signs, delicate Bodhisattva statue, we visited the 18 levels of Hell.
+Walking through the galleries of valuable artifacts, including wooden peacock birds, chairs with 12 zodiac signs, delicate Bodhisattva statue, we visited the 18 levels of Hell.

 Going through the length of up to 300m, we saw the process of Pluto executing crimes and how crimes are punished in Hell.
-It was quite scary but interesting to see at the same time.
+It was pretty scary but exciting to see at the same time.